IMAC-ORG/imac-judge-app/scripts/README.md

 	- line_number = This is the flight line if you are running multiple flight lines (Leave it as 1 for now)
 	- language = This will be used to determine which audio files to use. currently we are only supporting English so leave this unchanged
 	<br>
 5. Once complete insert the SD in to the rPI and boot.
-THe inital boot will take some time as the system will expand the SD card's file system and configure the user and wifi details.
+The inital boot will take some time as the system will expand the SD card's file system and configure the user and wifi details.
    <br>
-6. Using a tool like Fing or looking on your Router AP determine the IP address of the PI and SSH into the rPI to configure the system swapfile for improved performance, We are going to update the swap to 512MB
+6. Using a tool like Ping, or looking on your Router AP, determine the IP address of the PI and SSH into the rPI to configure the system swapfile for improved performance (if using an older Pi), We are going to update the swap to 512MB
     ```
 	sudo dphys-swapfile swapoff
 	sudo vi /etc/dphys-swapfile